 For instance, if you’re looking to get a job, have you made that clear?
 People are not telepathic so if you don’t say, people will assume you’re happy to remain a freelancer.

 Alternatively, maybe you already have enough freelance work, but wouldn’t mind getting some better paid commissions?
 In which case, why not make your preferred rates clear, and avoid long email conversations with time-wasters who just want to lowball you?

 Or perhaps you don’t want more work right now, but just want to steadily build up your name and reputation.
 In which case, you’ll want to think about including testimonials, press reviews and other ‘social proof’ to bolster your standing.

 The best way for someone to view your portfolio is always going to be on a big, beautiful widescreen monitor.
 But you can’t guarantee that’s what will happen.

 These days, it’s increasingly likely that potential clients and employers will be viewing your portfolio site on mobile devices.
 So you need to make sure it’s not going to look awful on a small screen.

 Most importantly, can you view the images properly, or do they reduce down to tiny, formless thumbnails?
 If the answer to that question is yes, then your site is not fit for purpose.

 Once you’re happy with your portfolio site, don’t just ‘set it and forget it’.

 Also, sign on with Google Analytics to find out how many people are visiting the site, and which bits they’re most interested in.
-Don’t jump to unwarranted conclusions, but do use this info to improve the site and its content, bit by bit, over time.
+Don’t jump to unwarranted conclusions, but do use this information to improve the site and its content, bit by bit, over time.

 Finally, it’s always helpful to check out what other creatives have done with their portfolio sites to get inspiration for improvements to yours.
 Start with the great examples we’ve featured here, from , , and , then check out our full selection of the best .